Get in Touch

 Air quality is no different.
 Improving air quality in offices has proven benefits when it comes to employee health and the overall workplace experience, but how does it fare in a cost-benefit analysis?

-To answer this question, let’s start by understanding the cost structure and typical pricing of indoor air quality (IAQ) monitoring, and then proceed to look at the potential benefits and savings you can generate through a better understanding of the state of air quality in your buildings.
+To answer this question, let’s start by understanding the cost structure and typical pricing of indoor air quality (IAQ) testing and monitoring, and then proceed to look at the potential benefits and savings you can generate through a better understanding of the state of air quality in your buildings.
 By the end of this article, you should be able to weigh your options and decide whether IAQ monitoring is a good investment for your business.

 While it’s natural to want to know the price tag, the truth is that such an answer is difficult to give.
 It can range from a few hundred dollars for a single, one-off sampling test in a limited area, to tens of thousands of dollars for a large-scale project spanning a multi-purpose commercial building.